giuseppefutia/word2vec/README.md

 python applications/sentiment/test.py
 ```

-This test is performed is used exploiting different version of regularization.
+This test is performed exploiting different values of regularization.
 With the developed model you obtain the following results in terms of accuracy.

 |Regularization|Train Acc|Dev Acc|
 |--------------|---------|-------|